-- The learn-to-swim scheme has grown from 2,426 members pre-Covid to 3,501. - Health and Wellbeing E-Newsletters have been circulated throughout the year to over 6,000 recipients. - There are now 279 registered Gedling residents with access to the Armed Forces Leisure Card scheme. - 96% of food premises scored 4 or 5 in the national food hygiene-rating scheme. - ❖ There were over 800,000 visits to our Leisure Centres.
+- There are now 410 registered Gedling residents with access to the Armed Forces Leisure Card scheme. - 96% of food premises scored 4 or 5 in the national food hygiene rating scheme. - We distributed 11 quarterly community newsletters to approximately 7,000 community contacts over the year. - There were over 1,000,000 visits to our Leisure Centres.